 Coverage and Data Speeds

-With MTN, I had full coverage in Kigali and Gisenyi, but outside of the major cities, my 3G connection would drop down to an EDGE connection.
+With MTN, I had full coverage in Kigali and Gisenyi.
+Outside of the major cities, my 3G connection would drop down to an EDGE connection.
 It was, however, rare for me to be without service anywhere in the country.

-Speeds weren’t amazing, but were usable enough — 3 Mbps download in Kigali, for instance, and 1.5 Mbps in Gisenyi.
+Speeds weren’t amazing, but were usable enough.
+I had 3 Mbps download in Kigali, for instance, and 1.5 Mbps in Gisenyi.

 During my trip in Virunga National Park in the Democratic Republic of the Congo, I was happy to discover I had data service from a Rwandan MTN cell tower for my climb up and down Mount Nyiragongo beside the border.